Andrew1175/Palworld-Dedicated-Server-Manager/README.md

 - Automated server restarts with countdown messages in-game
 - Monitors server and brings it back online if it crashes
 - Email notifications if the server crashes
-- Discord channel messages if the server crashes
+- Discord channel messages if the server crashes (Webhooks)
 - Automated server updates
 - Automated Backups
 - Server Information (WIP)